Skip to content

 When selling property, surveyors will ask for evidence that replacement glazing installed after April 2002 complies with the new Building Regulations.
 There are two ways to prove compliance:-

-1. a certificate showing that the work has been done by an installer who is registered under a FENSA, CERTASS Limited or the British Standards Institution self-certification scheme
+1. a certificate showing that the work has been done by an installer who is registered under the Fenestration Self-Assessment Scheme by Fensa Ltd, or a Person registered by BM Trada Certification Limited, the British Standards Institution or CERTASS Limited or Network VEKA Limited.

 or